Equations of genus $4$ curves from their theta constants: Explicit formulas

+Now $G$ is the degree 6 form given as $G=\det(\Delta)$ and we find the cubic which, by construction, will be equal to zero on $C$.
+Now we have explicitly written down $Q$ and $\Gamma_\eta$ such that

-Summarizing the discussion of the previous sections, we have proven the following theorem. \begin{thm} Let $C$ be a generic genus $4$ curve over an algebraically closed field $k$ of characteristic 0 or of characteristic $p$ with $p$ large enough.
-There are explicit formulas for the equations of $C$ in terms of its theta constants.
-They use only the following algebraic operations: Elementary arithmetic, taking square roots, and solving linear systems of equations. \end{thm} We now give an overview of these formulas:\\
+Collecting the formulas given above, we have proven the following theorem. \begin{thm} Let $C$ be a generic genus $4$ curve over an algebraically closed field $k$ of characteristic 0 or of characteristic $p$ with $p$ large enough.
+The explicit formulas above give the equations of $C$ as an intersection of a quadric and a Cayley cubic starting from the theta constants.
+They use only the following algebraic operations: Elementary arithmetic, taking square roots, and solving linear systems of equations. \end{thm}

-\begin{rem} Although our main result Theorem \ref{thm:main_result} requires the base field $k$ to be algebraically closed, with additional information one can recover equations over arithmetic base fields.
-Over finite fields our method can be used to recover equations of genus $4$ curves from the knownledge of the algebraic theta constants.
-These are defined over a field extension of manageable size as the degree of this extension can be bounded using the fact that extensions of finite fields have cyclic Galois group.
-By stark contrast, in the number field case the field of definition of the algebraic theta constants is typically a huge field extension of degree up to \cite{IgusaThetaBook}[V, Theorem 4]

-It is therefore imperative to use floating point approximations to the theta constants.
-These can be computed analytically provided a small period matrix is known.
-In order to retrieve equations over a number field $K$, we need more information.
-If in addition, we are also given a big ($g \times 2g$) period matrix for $C$ with respect to a $K$-rational basis for $\HH^0(C, \Omega_C)$, we can recover equations for $C$ defined over $K$ as follows.
-First applying our theorem, we obtain approximate equations for $C$ with coefficients in $\CC$.
-Denote by $\widetilde{C}$ this complex curve, which is isomorphic to $C$ over $\CC$.

-Computing the big period matrix for $\widetilde{C}$ and comparing it with that of $C$, we can determine the $\operatorname{PGL}_4$ transformation that changes coordinates on $\PP^3$ to make the equations of $\widetilde{C}$ defined over $K$.
-We then use LLL to recognize the resulting coefficients as elements of $K$.
-See Section \ref{sec:examples} below for concrete examples of this process. \end{rem}
+\begin{rem} These formulas can be seen as an analogue of the result of Aronhold--Weber in genus 4.
+We similarly choose a suitable system of odd theta characteristics and describe the coefficients of the corresponding bitangents and tritangents involved in terms of the theta constants.
+To reconstruct the genus 3 curve, the method of Aronhold--Weber requires you to solve the linear system of equations given by \Cref{eq:aronholdweber}.
+The computations needed in order to reconstruct the genus 4 curve are slightly more involved, but at their core also only consist of solving linear systems of equations (inverting matrices), and elementary algebraic operations. \end{rem}